Mine (Taylor Swift song): Background and release

-Composition
+Production and composition

 "Mine" is a country pop song with an uptempo rhythm and elements of mainstream pop music.
 In the Los Angeles Daily News, Sam Gnerre characterized it as a blend of country and pop rock.
 KILT-FM described "Mine" as "an uptempo song that's unmistakably Taylor" with "a big chorus and [is] very singable."
 In the track, Swift sings with a slight country twang.
 Alan Macpherson of The Guardian noted that the song "reprises the joyous rush of Swift's breakthrough hit, 'Love Story', but depicts love as an adult process rather than a teenage dream."

 Dave Heaton of PopMatters described "Mine" as a "song of rebirth" with a "fairly complex" narrative.
 He wrote about the lyrical content, "it starts in the past, at the start of a relationship, and then lets us know it's a flashback.
 They're sitting on the couch reminiscing.
 It then jumps back to the beginning and steps us through the couple's years together, but all the while shifting perspective, jumping between their separate memories."
 James Dinh from MTV said that it "features an uplifting country/pop melody and a big chorus" and it talks about "the wonders of being in a happy relationship after surviving a rocky past."
 Priya Elan of The Guardian believed that "Mine" depicts "a stop-start relationship between a normal guy and girl".
 Leah Greenblatt of Entertainment Weekly interpreted the song's message to be about "young love blossoming — in this specific case, young college love."